 Norway national didn't test coronavirus positive: Goa minister

-Goa Health Minister Vishwajit Rane on Wednesday said a Norway national in the state have tested positive for novel coronavirus but shortly afterward retracted the remarks.
-Rane said the earlier information was based on a 'hoax call' to the concerned nodal officer.
+Goa Health Minister Vishwajit Rane on Wednesday retracted his statement that a Norway national in the state tested positive for novel coronavirus, saying it was based on a hoax call received by the nodal officer concerned.
+The minister said the hoax call was apparently made by a person who told the nodal officer that he was calling from the laboratory where samples of the Norwegian national were sent for testing.

+"We are yet to confirm the first positive case for novel coronavirus infection in Goa," Rane said.
+The man from Norway had travelled to Delhi, Agra, Assam and Meghalaya after leaving his country on February 6, the minister said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)